 On June 25, 2019, the Company's stockholders approved the adoption of the EyePoint Pharmaceuticals, Inc. 2019 Employee Stock Purchase Plan (the "ESPP") and authorized up to 110,000 shares of common stock reserved for issuance to participating employees.
+At the Company's Annual Meeting of Stockholders held on June 22, 2021, the Company's stockholders approved an amendment to the ESPP to increase the number of shares authorized for issuance by 250,000 shares.
 The ESPP allows qualified participants to purchase the Company's common stock twice a year at 85% of the lesser of the average of the high and low sales price of the Company's common stock on (i) the first trading day of the relevant offering period and (ii) the last trading day of the relevant offering period.
-The number of shares of the Company's common stock each employee may purchase under this plan, when combined with all other employee stock purchase plans, is limited to the lower of an aggregate fair market value of \$25,000 during each calendar year, or 5,000 shares of the Company's common stock in any one offering period.
-The Company has maintained consecutive six-month offering periods since August 1, 2019.
-As of March 31, 2021, 27,713 shares of the Company's common stock were issued pursuant to the ESPP.
+The number of shares of the Company's common stock each employee may purchase under this plan, when combined with all other employee stock purchase plans, is limited to the lower of an aggregate fair market value of \$25,000 during each calendar year, or 5,000 shares of the Company's common stock were issued pursuant to the ESPP.

 The Company estimated the fair value of the option component of the ESPP shares at the date of grant using a Black-Scholes valuation model.
-During the three months ended March 31, 2021, the compensation expense from ESPP shares was immaterial.
+During the three and six months ended June 30, 2021, the compensation expense from ESPP shares was immaterial.